torvalds/linux/Documentation/media/kapi/v4l2-device.rst

 If you have multiple device nodes then it can be difficult to know when it is safe to unregister :c:type:`v4l2_device` for hotpluggable devices.
 For this purpose :c:type:`v4l2_device` has refcounting support.
-The refcount is increased whenever :cpp:func:`video_register_device` is called and it is decreased whenever that device node is released.
+The refcount is increased whenever :c:func:`video_register_device` is called and it is decreased whenever that device node is released.
 When the refcount reaches zero, then the :c:type:`v4l2_device` release() callback is called.
 You can do your final cleanup there.